lxdock/lxdock/docs/cli/index.rst

-many subcommands: ``up``, ``halt``, ``destroy``, etc. These subcommands are described in the following pages but you can easily get help using the ``help`` subcommand. ``lxdock help`` will display help information for the ``lxdock`` command while ``lxdock help [subcommand]`` will show the help for a specifc subcommand.
+many subcommands: ``up``, ``halt``, ``destroy``, etc. These subcommands are described in the following pages but you can easily get help using the ``help`` subcommand. ``lxdock help`` will display help information for the ``lxdock`` command while ``lxdock help [subcommand]`` will show the help for a specific subcommand.
 For example:

 .. code-block:: console